 So, do you need a streaming media player if you have a smart TV?
+Or do you need a Roku stick with a smart tv?
 What is the best streaming media player for TV?
 Well, perhaps let me take you through what a streaming media player does before we wrap this question up.

 Smart TV vs Streaming Media Player

 3. What is a streaming media player?

 A streaming media player is a portable device that connects your television to the internet to allow you to stream music and video from online services.
 They are really very basic devices with a few connections such as audio, video and Ethernet networking jacks.
 Most media streaming devices come with built-in Wi-Fi for wireless connections and a dedicated remote control.

 Streaming Media players can stream files from network-attached storage, personal computer or another networked media to playback the media on your television or video projector.